minhtien221197/data-analyst-portfolio/README.md

 ### Description

 Context
-Assume that you are a data analyst working for an e-commerce company named X. Your mission is to prepare a presentation to present about an overview of the company's business and operation, for the CEO and COO.
-The presentation must include the following  information:  business overview, and customer satisfaction, and recommend at least two  aspects that could be improved in the future
+This project was made in order to analyze the demand of data analyst, Business Intelligence and Business Analyst positions.
+By using python, I crawl data from website and then clean and normalize the data before importing those data into Power Bi to make dashboard and draw conclusion

 Todo list

-    EDA data set using python
+    Crawl and EDA data set using python

-    Transform data using Power PI
+    Import cleaned data into Power BI

-    Use DAX to compute additional metrics that did not appear in the original data

     Visualize data into meaningful insights by appropriate charts, table